roboticslab-uc3m/yarp-devices/README.md

 ## Usage
 Usage instructions for the different devices contained in this repository can be found [here](doc/yarp-devices-usage.md).

+## Tricks
+Some tricks for the different devices contained in this repository can be found [here](doc/yarp-devices-tricks.md).

 ## Contributing

 #### Posting Issues